Configure status bar, splash screen and app icon

 Edit this page

-In this tutorial, learn the basics of how to configure a status bar, splash screen and app icon.
+In this tutorial, learn the basics of how to configure a status bar, app icon, and splash screen.

-In this chapter, we'll address some app details before deploying our app to an app store, such as theming the status bar, add a splash screen, and customizing the app icon.
+In this chapter, we'll address some app details before deploying our app to an app store, such as theming the status bar, customizing the app icon, and splash screen.

 Watch: Adding the finishing touches to your universal Expo app